justinhj/justinhj.github.io/_posts/2018-10-24-radix-trees-dash-and-company-mode.md

 # Corrections

-Thanks to Reddit user MCHerb for pointing out a couple of things including a typo which have been corrected in this update.
+Thanks to Reddit user MCHerb for pointing out a couple of things including a typo which have been corrected in this update, and Herbert Jones for noticing and fixing a potential bug with matching words not in the dictionary.
+See the comments below for more.